lsa26/cloudbees-ci-plugins/README.md

-# CloudBees CI  Plugin Inventory Script
+# CloudBees CI Plugin & User Management Scripts
+This repository contains useful scripts to extract administrative information from your Jenkins controllers.

+## Available Scripts

+### 1️⃣ Plugin Inventory (number-and-list-of-plugins.groovy)
 This script allows you to retrieve the **total number of installed plugins** and the **full list of plugins (with versions)** on a Jenkins controller.

-It is useful for administrators or users responsible for individual Jenkins controllers to share plugin information, especially in environments with multiple Jenkins instances (e.g. multi-controller setups).

-## 🧾 What the Script Does
+#### 🧾 What the Script Does
 - Counts how many plugins are installed on the Jenkins instance
 - Prints the list of all plugins with their name and version

-## 💻 How to Use It
+#### 💻 How to Use It
 1. Log into your Jenkins instance
 2. Go to: `Manage Jenkins` > `Script Console` or go directly to https://your-jenkins-controller-url/script
 3. Copy and paste the script below into the console: